School Streets

 We want all parents / carers to consider whether they can use alternative, more sustainable modes of transport to bring children to school.
 The scheme encourages children and their families to walk, cycle or scoot to the school gates.
 Parents/carers who feel they need to drive will need to park nearby and walk the last part of their journey.

 At many schools, walking, cycling or scooting to school is already the preferred way to travel for most students and their families / carers.
 Initial monitoring of potential School Street areas has shown that a significant number of the vehicles using the roads around schools are in fact using the streets as a shortcut on their journey, rather than to drop off children at school.
 Evidence on how London School Streets have created reductions in traffic around schools and a host of benefits, such as increased levels of walking and cycling are provided on TfL’s website.
-As of March 2022, there are over 500 School Streets in operation across the capital.
+As of July 2024, there are almost 700 School Streets in operation across the capital.